Chobe National Park

 The question researchers are trying to answer is whether this behavior is learned or acquired from memories from a previous experience.

-Wildlife watching tip: the Ngwezumba region provides some escape from the crowds
+The Ngwezumba region provides some escape from the crowds

 The Chobe region in the park can get very crowded, so if you are looking for a more quite spot away from the crowds you should explore the Ngwezumba region.

 It is located between Savute and Chobe and has undergone very little development.
-The big commercial tour operators mostly ignore this area.

-The Linyanti River forms a natural border between Namibia and Botswana.
 The river course makes a sharp turn from southeast to northeast.

 In the benda swamp has formed on the Namibian side that is very similar in appearance to the Okavango Delta.